tgoel603/AppDost/README.md

 To run this project on your local machine:

-1. Clone the repository: `git clone [Your Repo URL]`
-2. Navigate to the project directory: `cd appdost-ui`
+1. Navigate to the project directory: `cd appdost-ui`
-3. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-4. Run the development server: `npm run dev`
+3. Run the development server: `npm run dev`